 The only non-emergency entrance to the Library is on the 3rd floor.
 An alarm will sound if library materials are removed without being properly checked out.
 Occasionally, the alarm will sound due to a laptop computer, commercial videotape, or other device.
-If an alarm sounds as you are leaving the library, please return to the Circulation Desk.
-The library reserves the right to examine bookbags, briefcases, and personal property of all persons leaving the law library.
+If an alarm sounds as you are leaving the library, please stop and return to the Circulation Desk.
+The library has the right to examine bookbags, briefcases, and personal property of all persons leaving the law library.

 Security personnel are available to escort patrons to their cars after dark.
 Please ask the Circulation Desk attendant to call Security.